waciciarelli/Credit_Risk_Analysis/README.md

 ## Summary:
 ### Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+The resampling models (Random Oversampling, SMOTE Oversampling, Cluster Centroids Undersampling, and SMOTEENN Combination Sampling) performed better than the classifiers (Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier).
+As such, the recommended model to use for this dataset would be the SMOTE model.
+The difference in the recall between the two classes is only 0.06, and the balanced accuracy score is 0.66.
+To achieve a balanced model, the SMOTE model would be the best fit.